Room Selection Process: March 13-31, 2023

 Welcome home to NDSU Residence Life.
-If you will be a freshman next fall (2022-2023 academic year), this information is for you!
+If you will be a first-year student next fall (2023-2024 academic year), this information is for you!

 During the online Room Selection Process you will choose your residence hall and room.
 Read below for step-by-step directions, and view this video before or while you select your space.

 - If I am matched with a roommate, will I only see rooms where 2 spaces are available?
-Yes, you will only see spaces that accommodate the amount of people in your group.
+Yes, you will only see spaces that accommodate two people.

 - Can I select a room with a current student?
 It is a possibility.
 Contact Jason Medders at Jason.Medders@ndsu.edu to learn more.

 - I identify as part of the LGBTQ community.
 How do I make sure I select a safe space to live?
 Residence Life is committed to providing a safe, inclusive and welcoming living environment for all students.
 For our LGBTQ community and allies, we provide a roommate matching program to assist you in finding a roommate who doesn't judge based on sexual gender or identity.
 If you complete the form, we will reach out to you personally to help select your space.